jmpleo/simple-console-chat/README.md

 # Simple Console Chat

 One session only.
 No history.
+No networks.

 ### Installation